“Come Surya. Sit down. Eat with me,” Indumati said with lifeless eyes. A tear rolled down her cheek.

 Freyr looked up and the person was no longer looking at him.
 He just sat there smiling; looking down.
 And then again, out of nowhere, he looked back again.
 Freyr faltered while taking a step back.
 The soldier behind him gave an ‘Oh, come on’ grunt.

 Sharik borrowed some energy and stood up.
 Shuja lent his palms to force Sharik up.
-The person was just couple of hundred steps from Sharik.
+The person was thousands of steps away.
 His eyes were tied with a cruel black cloth.
 His mouth bled with disoriented teeth from the blows and punches he got from Sharik’s comrades.
 The blood dripped down his partially white beard down on his kameez.
 Sharik’s heart skipped a beat again as he saw the manifestation of crimson teeth in a bloody laugh.
 ‘Thank God his eyes were strapped.’

 “He is smiling…. he is laughing… at me”